Why does Arizona tolerate it? Why do its citizens tolerate it? Who benefits by creating a slave-state status for Arizona?

 Energy exports from Arizona are not taxed in any significant way that would bring further benefits to the state, except for property taxes that benefit the local areas a bit.
 We do not tax the payroll that goes for power plant components from out-of-state -– and mostly out-of-country -– workers who create these parts and machinery for the coal, nuclear and natural gas plants.
 We do not put a sales tax on the exported energy.
 We do not tax the income of the out-of-state corporations like Bechtel, GE-Hitashi, Toshiba-Westinghouse or others who build these plants.

 Then comes SunZia, which some think of as Sunzilla, a monster transmission facility.
 This system would transport electricity from coal and natural gas producing plants right through Arizona.
 The company behind SunZia, SouthWestern Power Group, would have you believe that the 16-story high transmission lines would primarily transmit renewable energy.
-However, every one of their many options for routing their transmission lines goes by a planned fossil-fuel plant in southeastern Arizona.
+However, every one of their many options for routing their transmission lines goes by a planned fossil-fuel plant in southeastern Arizona and other potential gas plants in New Mexico.

-It is SouthWestern Power Group, in fact, that wants to build a large natural gas plant north of the Chiracauhua Mountains, near Bowie.
+It is SouthWestern Power Group that wants to build a large natural gas plant north of the Chiracauhua Mountains, near Bowie.
 It would pollute the air of Chiracauhua National Monument, the Coronado National Forest lands, the Wilcox Playa and the Wilcox area.
 This plant is east of Tucson, toward the New Mexico boundary line.

 The wind from this facility would blow pollutants to Tucson during our hot summer months.
 This fossil-fuel plant would pollute a large region including parts of Arizona, New Mexico and Mexico.
 Of course, winds don’t stop at boundary lines, so the pollution, like all pollution of fossil and nuclear plants, would thin out and spread globally.